Last Updated: 12/04/19 | December 4th, 2019

 The other big issuer is MBNA/Bank of America.
-They handle the UK credit cards for American Airlines, Etihad, Virgin Atlantic, Miles & More and United, amongst others.
+They handle the UK credit cards for American Airlines, Etihad, Virgin Atlantic, Miles & More, and United, amongst others.

-The standard MBNA offers are pretty weak, though – the basic Virgin Atlantic credit card only offers 3,000 miles for signing up!
-You also cannot churn MBNA bonuses, as these days they limit you to one per card per lifetime.
+The standard MBNA bonus offers are pretty weak: the basic Virgin Atlantic credit card only offers 3,000 miles for signing up.
+You need to time it right and apply during a good bonus promotion.
+You also cannot churn MBNA bonuses, as these days they limit you to one bonus per card per lifetime.

 If someone in the UK was looking to get into travel hacking, what advice would you give them?

-Focus on something simple, because once you’ve got your first good redemption under your belt it will encourage you to become more ambitious.
+Focus on something simple, because once you’ve got your first good redemption under your belt, it will encourage you to become more ambitious.

 The Hilton Visa, for example, is free and gives you a free night in any global Hilton Family hotel for spending £750.
 Using that at, say, the Waldorf-Astoria in Rome or the Conrad in New York or Hong Kong would be a great result.
 If a couple each got this card, the two free nights would cover a long weekend.

 For your first flight redemption, there is nothing wrong with a European redemption on British Airways.
-Perhaps pay the extra miles for Club Europe on the way out, and spend an hour or so before the flight in BA’s excellent lounges at Heathrow.
+Perhaps pay the extra miles for Club Europe on the way out, and spend an hour or so before the flight in BA’s lounges at Heathrow.
 It will whet your appetite to scale up your collecting.

 Do you see travel hacking getting easier or harder in the UK?